 Bio-resonance/bio-energetics is the tool I most frequently use for people suffering from grief.
 It is gentle, easy for you (you just wear something called an e-Pendant), and provides tremendous support.

-We can speak on the phone/skype and it is (and I am) there for you as you deal with all the changes and emotional ups and downs.
+We can speak on the phone/zoom and it is (and I am) there for you as you deal with all the changes and emotional ups and downs.